Building a Brand Online — From Zero to Recognition

 Brand Consistency Audit

-Take screenshots of all your materials: website, LinkedIn, emails, presentations, proposals, business cards, email signatures.
-Put them side by side.
+We do exactly this at the start of every brand audit: collect screenshots of all the materials — website, LinkedIn, emails, presentations, proposals, business cards, email signatures — and lay them side by side.
 Do they look like one brand?
 Do they sound like one brand?

 Measuring Brand Strength